 Think also of purchase intent.
 What would your readers naturally purchase online or willingly invest in?

-Making money blogging is really all about selling something—your own products, other brands’ products, your services, an idea.
+Making money blogging is really all about selling something through your blog content—your own products, other brands’ products, your services, an idea.
 Think about this when you’re profiling your target readers because this is where the profit is going to come from.

 4. Choose a profitable niche